-- 10.1 Wyvern Academy working in collaboration with the Trust hopes to provide a safe and supportive school community where students feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
+- 11.1 Wyvern Academy hopes to provide a safe and supportive school community where students feel comfortable seeking help and guidance on anything that may be concerning them about life either at school or at home.
 All teachers will receive training around confidentiality and should ensure that students understand that they cannot offer unconditional confidentiality.
-If a child protection issue is disclosed to a member of staff, that member of staff should follow the Trust's Child Protection and Safeguarding procedures. - 10.2 If a staff member is approached by a student under 16 who is having, or is contemplating having sexual intercourse, the teacher should: - ensure that the student is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active; - encourage the student to talk to their parent or carer.
+If a child protection issue is disclosed to a member of staff, that member of staff should follow the Trust's Child Protection and Safeguarding procedures. - 11.2 If a staff member is approached by a student under 16 who is having, or is contemplating having sexual intercourse, the teacher should: - ensure that the student is accessing all the contraceptive and sexual health advice available and understands the risks of being sexually active; - encourage the student to talk to their parent or carer.
 Students may feel that they are more comfortable bringing these issues to a teacher they trust, but it is important that children and their parents have open and trusting relationships when it comes to sexual health and the school will encourage this as much as possible; - decide whether there is a child protection issue.
 This may be the case if the teacher is concerned that there is coercion or abuse involved.
-If a member of staff is informed that a student under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures. - 10.3 Students with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
+If a member of staff is informed that a student under 13 is having, or is contemplating having sexual intercourse, this will be dealt with under child protection procedures. - 11.3 Students with special educational needs may be more vulnerable to exploitation and less able to protect themselves from harmful influences.
 If staff are concerned that this is the case, they should seek support from the Designated Safeguarding Lead to decide what is in the best interest of the child.

-11 Equal opportunities
+12 Equal opportunities

-- 11.1 RSE and Health Education will be delivered equally to both genders, normally in mixed classes.
-There are, however, certain topics that may be delivered in single sex groupings e.g. menstruation and personal hygiene. - 11.2 Wyvern Academy working in collaboration with the Trust has a commitment to ensure that RSE and Health Education is relevant to all students and is taught in a way that is age and stage appropriate.
+- 12.1 RSE and Health Education will be delivered equally to both genders, normally in mixed classes.
+There are, however, certain topics that may be delivered in single sex groupings e.g. menstruation and personal hygiene. - Wyvern Academy has a commitment to ensure that RSE and Health Education is relevant to all students and is taught in a way that is age and stage appropriate.
 Students are encouraged to openly and freely discuss diversity of personal, social and sexual preferences.
 Prejudiced views will be challenged, and equality promoted.
 Any bullying that relates to sexual behaviour or perceived sexual orientation will be dealt with swiftly and seriously in accordance with Wyvern Academy's behaviour policy.

-12 Complaints
+13 Complaints

-If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Headteacher in accordance with the Trust's complaints policy.
+If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Head of School in accordance with the Trust's complaints policy.